 Ohio abides by a “modified comparative negligence rule”, which says the amount of money you are entitled to can be decreased by an amount equivalent to the percentage you are deemed to be responsible.
 If you are found to be more than 50% responsible, you will not be rewarded any settlement.

 And, since Ohio courts are required to adhere to this rule, don’t be surprised if it’s brought up by the defense, even if you hold zero responsibility.

 As you can see, personal injury laws can be confusing.
-So, if you think you might have claim due to construction injury, call a determined Columbus, OH personal injury law attorney today at the Chester Law Group, before it’s too late.
+So, if you think you might have claim due to construction injury, call a determined Columbus, OH personal injury law attorney today at the Ohio Car Accident Lawyers, before it’s too late.